twa-dev/monorepo/README.md

 ## TODO

 - [ ] Create GitHub workflow which allows pull request deploy to check if documentation works fine.
-So, just a build test is not enough
+So, just a build test is not enough;
+- [ ] Docs versioning.